krialex/krialex/README.md

 - accessibility from the start
 - real understanding of human diversity

-My background allows me to approach frontend development with empathy, structure, and attention to detail — especially when it comes to building interfaces that work for everyone.
+My background allows me to approach frontend development with empathy, structure, and attention to detail, - especially when it comes to building interfaces that work for everyone.

 ---

 ## 🚀 Currently

-- Building my **personal portfolio** in React, TypeScript & Tailwind
+- Building my personal portfolio in React, TypeScript & Tailwind
-- Preparing for my first role as a **junior frontend developer**
+- Preparing for my first role as a junior frontend developer

 ---